rettersoft/rbs-rule-engine/README.md

 ## Supported Operations

-You can create rule for nested objects just like you create rules for flat object.
+You can create rules for nested objects / arrays just like you create rules for flat object.
-To accomplish that, please see the example below.
+To accomplish that, please see the examples below.

 ```typescript
 const engine = new RuleEngine({